JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ## Content

 I want to start here, because you can have the most features, the best tooling, all the bells and whistles - but if your content isn't helpful, your docs just aren't going to be good.
 So what makes content "good"?
 I think it comes down to focusing on what users **want to accomplish**.
-Most people don't want to see the entire API surface - they have a goal in mind with your library and want to get there with as little friction and ambiguity as possible.
+Most people don't need to see the entire API surface - they have a goal in mind with your library and want to get there with as little friction and ambiguity as possible.

 ### Prioritize use-case-driven examples

 Users approach your library with a problem they're looking to solve.
-Put the clear, "here's how to do the thing" information first.
+Put the clear "here's how to do the thing" information first.

 This is tricky in practice, because it extends into API design - documenting something complex in nature is going to make for complex documentation.
 So when you're writing docs, try to take the perspective of someone who doesn't know anything about your library, why it exists or how it works - only what it _does_.